Wadi al-Hujeir

 Wadi al-Hujeir (وادي الحجير) is a valley and nature reserve in Jabal Amil, across the Nabatieh, Bint Jbeil and Marjeyoun districts of Southern Lebanon.

 The valley holds a strategic value in the Israeli–Lebanese conflict.
-In the 2006 war, it was labeled the "Merkava graveyard", as Hezbollah destroyed 39 tanks in the area.
+In the 2006 war, it was labeled the "Merkava graveyard", as Hezbollah destroyed 39 Israeli tanks in the area.

 Wadi al-Hujeir was announced a nature reserve by law in 2010, over an area of 26 km^{2}.
 It is characterized by the presence of ancient olive trees, with some as old as 300 years, Valonia oak forests, as well as an emerging carob plantation.

 History

 1920 conference

 In the wake of the French occupation of Lebanon and Syria in 1920, a conference of anti-French revolutionaries, led by Abd al-Husayn Sharaf al-Din, was held in Wadi al-Hujeir.
 The conference called for resistance against the French colonial forces and participation in the Arab Revolt.
 Sharaf al-Din also emphasized the importance of unity and respect between Christians and Muslims.